What is Objection Handling?

 What we mean by this is, that many salespeople fear Stalls and Objections and too many become deflated, demoralised and give up.
 In reality, most objections are requests from the buyer for further information.
 The buyer is not yet clear in his mind, and they simply need some points clarified.

-This is, in fact, an opportunity for the Sales Person to shine, and not something they should fear or avoid.
-Sales Reps need to welcome Stalls & Objections and be much more positive when they are brought up.
-If the buyer has absolutely no Stalls and Objections, I would go as far as to question how genuine their interest is?
+This is, in fact, an opportunity for the Sales Professional to shine, and not something they should fear or avoid.
+Sales Reps need to welcome stalls & objections and be much more positive when they are brought up.
+If the buyer has absolutely no stalls or sales objections, I would go as far as to question how genuine their interest is?
 Often silence is the first sign of a bigger problem.

-Objection Handling in Sales is a challenge that will never go away however, you can learn to handle these positively and productively, and turn them into a positive next step in the sales process.
-With some practice you will easily overcome the stalls and objections you receive.
+Overcoming sales objections is a challenge that will never go away however, you can learn to handle these positively and productively, and turn them into a positive next step in the sales process.
+With some practice you will build your confidence, easily overcome sales objections you receive.